suxuekun/libpyiotcloud/_setup_devenv/README.md

     In Linux/MacOS, use export ENVIRONMENT_SYSTEM_VARIABLE="ENVIRONMENT_SYSTEM_VALUE"

-    In Windows, restart the Docker Toolbox/Desktop after updating the environment variable.
+    In Windows, always restart the Docker Toolbox/Desktop after adding or updating an environment system variable.

 3. Run the Docker images using the following commands.